 LABEL DESCRIPTION WAN Interface Select a WAN connection for which you want to configure a port forwarding rule.
+A 3G option is available only when you enable the 3G backup function.
 Add new rule Click this button to add a rule to the table below.
 This is the rule index number (read-only).
 Active This field indicates whether the rule is active or not.
 Clear the check box to disable the rule.
 Select the check box to enable it.
 Service Name This is a service's name.
-External Start Port This is the first port number of a port range that incoming service requests may use access the service in your local network.
+External Start Port This is the first port number of a port range that incoming service requests may use to access the service in your local network.
 External End Port This is the last port number of a port range that incoming service requests may use to access the service in your local network.
 Internal Start Port This is the starting port number that the device translates for the service in your local network.
 Internal End Port This is the ending port number that the device translates for the service in your local network.
 Server IP Address This is the server's IP address in your local network.
 Modify Click the edit icon to go to the screen where you can edit the port forwarding rule.
 Click the delete icon to delete an existing port forwarding rule.
 Note that subsequent address mapping rules move up by one when you take this action.